Sreejapothuganti/time-verse-organizer/README.md

 Copy
 Edit
 npm install

 3. Start the development server bash
 Copy
 Edit
 npm run dev
-Your app will be live at http://localhost:5173
+Visit the app at: http://localhost:5173

-📦 Build for Production
+🏗️ Build for Production
-To build a production-ready static site:

 bash
 Copy
 Edit
 npm run build
-To preview the built site:
+To preview the built app locally:

 bash
 Copy
 Edit
 npm run preview

-🌐 Deployment Notes
+🌍 Deployment (Vercel / Netlify)
-This app is ready to deploy on any static hosting platform like Vercel, Netlify, or GitHub Pages.
+This project is fully deployable on any static host like Vercel, Netlify, or GitHub Pages.
-If using Vercel:

-No extra config needed; just import your GitHub repo.

-Make sure the build command is npm run build
+Build Command: npm run build

-Set output directory to dist

-📄 Special Notes
+Output Directory: dist

-No external backend or database is required — events are persisted locally using localStorage.
+No additional backend or server is required.

-All recurring logic is computed at runtime and rendered dynamically.

-The calendar is fully responsive and optimized for both desktop and mobile views.
+📌 Notes
+All events are saved locally in your browser.

+No authentication or backend required.

+Recurrence logic and conflict detection run client-side.

+Designed as part of a Kalvium frontend engineering assignment.

+👩‍💻 Author
+Sreeja Pothuganti
+Frontend Developer | Passionate about building delightful user experiences